wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/250224_Hercules_GR-I11/index.md

 **Grips:** I spent too much time thinking here.
 I wanted something with at least a bit of wing but still reasonably cheap.
 Merida-Centurion-Germany in-house brand Procraft came through on this one with their Ergo Comp IIs.
 I have seen this exact mold being used by other manufacturers under different names, but it's a perfectly acceptable grip.
 Conveniently these come in brown also.
 I am quite fond of the dark-green+brown color scheme Hercules did and wanted to maintain it.

-Now for the part that was not necessary but I figured it would be wise:
+Now for the part that was not necessary but I figured would be wise:

 **Saddle:** The bike comes with a quite sporty Fizik Aidon which probably wouldn't sit well with the demographic I had in mind.
 Procraft fortunately offers a more city-bike-like saddle, in the exact shade of brown as the grips, unceremoniously titled "City II".
 This too is an OEM part I've seen elsewhere, but the brown is the exact same as the grips and surprisingly rare to find in this price class.